jweaver72/EGZUMMER-WIKI/Menu.md

-# Using the Menu
+# Menu operation
-The radio includes a menu system that uses a short term to describe a function that can be somewhat unclear to users, especially users for whom this is their first radio.
-This explanation of the menu items should help all users understand each menu item.

-## Entering the Menu
-The large key labeled `M` on the radio serves to enter the menu of the radio.

-## Selecting a Menu Item
+The menu can be accessed with an `M` button.

 Once in the main menu, the menu items will be displayed on the left-hand side of the screen.
-The currently selected menu item will be highlighted.
-The currently selected value for that menu item will be shown on the right.
-Also, at the bottom of the left-hand side is shown the number of the menu item, ranging from 01 to highest number (originally 51 and now upto 60 and with Hidden-menu up to 70).
+The currently selected menu item will be highlighted and current value for that menu item will be shown on the right.
+Also, at the bottom left side a number of the menu item will be shown, ranging from 01 to the highest number.

-To find the menu item to access, the `UP/DOWN`arrow keys may be used, or the **_menu item number_** (see lists below) may be entered on the numeric keypad.
-For instance, to access the VOX settings, the down arrow can be pressed 57 times, or the number 57 can be entered on the keypad.
+To find the menu item to access, the `UP/DOWN` arrow keys may be used, or the **_menu item number_** (see lists below) may be entered on the numeric keypad.
+For instance, to access the VOX settings a number 57 can be entered on the keypad.

-## Accessing a Menu Item
 Once the desired menu item is highlighted, pressing the `M`enu key will enter into that menu item.

-## Adjusting a Menu Item
 Once the menu item is selected, pressing the up and down arrow keys will adjust the setting for that menu item.
 To confirm the selection, press the `M`enu key.
-To cancel the selection, press the `EXIT` key.
+To cancel the selection, press an `EXIT` key.

 # Main menu